nmcbrown67/sedaro-fork/README.md

 - The Python and React code will auto-reload when edited, but Rust changes require manual rebuilds.
 - It's possible to work on parts of this repo outside of the docker containers for more rapid development.

+### Tutorial
+In the initial version, the first body is not affected by the gravitational force of the second.
+See `app/query_tutorial.md` for guidance on fixing this, and a brief introduction to the nano query language.

 ## Submission

 1. Remove any temporary or .gitignored files/directories, such as `__pycache__`, `node_modules`, `target`, or any local virtual environments.